openequella/openequella.github.io/guides/TaxonomiesGuide.md

 [Taxonomies during contribution](#taxonomies-during-contribution)

 ## Taxonomies guide
-EQUELLA provides a taxonomy engine that is scalable to facilitate taxonomies with very large numbers of hierarchical terms.
+openEQUELLA provides a taxonomy engine that is scalable to facilitate taxonomies with very large numbers of hierarchical terms.
 Terms can be configured to contain HTML fragments or custom data keys, and can be selected during resource contribution, or when power searching, through browsing to a target or by searching the list of terms.

-The purpose of this guide is to provide system administrators and content creators with an understanding of the EQUELLA Taxonomies tool to enable successful taxonomy creation and management.
+The purpose of this guide is to provide system administrators and content creators with an understanding of the openEQUELLA Taxonomies tool to enable successful taxonomy creation and management.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA, and as such may differ in appearance to your own installation.
-Where possible the examples in this guide use the schemas, collections, contribution wizards and power searches provided in the EQUELLA Vanilla Institution.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA, and as such may differ in appearance to your own installation.
+Where possible the examples in this guide use the schemas, collections, contribution wizards and power searches provided in the openEQUELLA Vanilla Institution.

 ## Taxonomies tool
 The Taxonomies tool enables the creation of taxonomies to a large size via manual addition of local terms or referral from a SQL data source.
-For mass addition of terms, it is possible to define taxonomies programmatically using the EQUELLA SOAP interface.
+For mass addition of terms, it is possible to define taxonomies programmatically using the openEQUELLA SOAP interface.

 ## Configure a taxonomy
 Taxonomies are created, modified and removed using the Taxonomies tool, available in the Administration Console.
-To access EQUELLA and open the Administration Console
+To access openEQUELLA and open the Administration Console

-1. Open a browser and enter your EQUELLA URL (e.g. ‘http://equella.myinstitution.edu/institution’).
+1. Open a browser and enter your openEQUELLA URL (e.g. ‘http://equella.myinstitution.edu/institution’).
-2. Log in to EQUELLA as an administrator, select Settings then Administration console.
+2. Log in to openEQUELLA as an administrator, select Settings then Administration console.
 3. The Administration Console displays.
 Select Taxonomies.
 The Taxonomies page displays, showing a list of all previously configured taxonomies.